vandre-sales/meliva-ds/docs/docs/native/select.md

 ### Appearance

-Use the [appearence utilities](/docs/utilities/appearance/) to change the select's visual appearance.
+Use the [appearance utilities](/docs/utilities/appearance/) to change the select's visual appearance.

 ```html {.example}
 <label>Select